amrllkmn/personal-site/content/posts/building-a-dropbox-clone/index.md

 To that I say, "This time, the only guarantee that I'll make is that you'll get a heads up when I'm quitting the project."

-Here are the early on decisions that we're making for the Dropbox clone:
+Here are the early decisions I'm making for the Dropbox clone:

 **The stack:**